Understanding Due Dates in Simple Pay

-Due dates are a crucial component of our Direct Payment system, helping both payors and payees manage their payment schedules effectively.
+Due dates are a crucial component of our Simple Pay system, helping both Payors and Payees manage their payment schedules effectively and ensuring timely settlement of transactions.

 A due date is the specified deadline by which a payment must be completed.
-It represents the latest date a payor should make their payment to avoid any late fees or penalties.
+It represents the latest date a Payor should initiate their payment to avoid late notifications.

 How Due Dates Work

-Payees can set due dates by selecting the fixed number of days during payment creation, from a dropdown in the Request Payment flow.
+- Setting Due Dates: Payees set the due date by selecting a fixed number of days (the payment term) from a dropdown menu during the Request Payment flow.
+The due date is automatically calculated from the date the request is created.

-The system will show the due date of payments across the platform and will highlight the upcoming payment with additional labels:
+- Tracking: The system displays the due date across the platform and uses clear labels to highlight upcoming payments.

-The system will automatically send reminders to help ensure timely payments:
+- Notifications: The system automatically sends reminders to the Payor to help ensure timely payments:

 - One week before due date